Skip to main content

 Summary

-In our business, merchants bear most of the costs of receiving money.
-In the Payments world, you are the merchant — so we charge you.
-In the Cards world, you are the consumer, so we charge the merchant you bought something from!
+In the payments industry, merchants bear most of the costs of receiving money.
+In the payment acceptance world, you are the merchant — so we charge you.
+In the corporate cards and spend management world, you are the consumer, so we charge the merchant you bought something from!
 It's that simple.

 Did this answer your question?